 The long list of symptoms associated with Alzheimer’s disease and other forms of dementia often includes baffling mood and behavior changes.
-One particularly disruptive side effect of these conditions affects some patients at a certain time each day.
-Known as Sundowner’s syndrome or sundowning, it involves sadness, agitation, fear, delusions and hallucinations that occur in dementia patients just before nightfall.
+One particularly disruptive group of symptoms in the middle and later stages of Alzheimer's affects patients at a certain time each day.
+Known as Sundowner’s syndrome or sundowning, it involves a pattern of sadness, agitation, fear, delusions and hallucinations that occur in dementia patients just before nightfall.
 This increased confusion around twilight can be distressing for both patients and caregivers alike.

 Symptoms of Sundowning

 When a senior is sundowning, they may “shadow” their caregivers or follow them around and closely observe or try to mimic everything they do.
 They might ask questions over and over or interrupt conversations.
 They may temporarily lose their ability to communicate coherently, and abstract thoughts may become especially difficult for them to comprehend.
 In severe cases, a patient with sundown syndrome may wander restlessly around their home or try to get outside to “escape” or get to an appointment that does not exists or an important location that they have not been to in years.

 Other possible behaviors and emotions that may arise during an episode of sundowning include: